Welcome to Perth City - the capital of Western Australia.

 - Visit Heirisson Island - the home of a colony of Western Grey Kangaroos.

 Skyscrapers are home to the state's movers and shakers while city laneways have given way to an explosive new dining and small bar scene.
 The city is lined with pedestrian malls jam-packed with a wide variety shops from inventive boutiques to national and global flagship stores where you can stock up on stylish fashions, buy some Aboriginal art or simply sit at a café with a coffee and watch the parades of people passing by.

-Perth is in the midst of an exciting period of expansion and new developments, with bold new design projects and redevelopments such as Perth Arena, Barrack St Jetty and Elizabeth Quay, Perth Stadium and Yangan Square dramatically changing the face of Perth.
+Perth is in the midst of an exciting period of expansion and new developments, with bold new design projects and redevelopments such as RAC Arena, Barrack St Jetty and Elizabeth Quay, Perth Stadium and Yagan Square dramatically changing the face of Perth.